ttttonyhe/stader-graph-dashboard/README.md

 SGD sources blockchain data from Messari's Stader Ethereum subgraph (Subgraph ID: [2RLAUqUMvGGFygtuJfmTyeo62zFSJswDZSRMTcu28fSa](https://thegraph.com/explorer/subgraphs/2RLAUqUMvGGFygtuJfmTyeo62zFSJswDZSRMTcu28fSa))

-- For normal usage, there is not need for a Subgraph API key
+- For normal usage, there is no need for a Subgraph API key
-- Prior to deployment, you need to generate an API key in [Subgraph Studio](https://thegraph.com/studio) and store the complete subgraph GraphSQL endpoint URl as a Worker environment variable: `SUBGRAPH_API_ENDPOINT`
+- Prior to deploying SGD, you need to generate an API key in [Subgraph Studio](https://thegraph.com/studio) and store the complete subgraph GraphSQL endpoint URL as a Worker environment variable: `SUBGRAPH_API_ENDPOINT`

 <br />

 ## Cloudflare Worker

-SGD's worker app utilizes open-source web application framework [Hono.js](https://hono.dev) to handle, validate and process HTTP requests sent from dashboard users.
-Leveraging Cloudflare's serverless SQL database [D1](https://www.cloudflare.com/developer-platform/d1), SGD worker backend can effectively cache the blockchain data indexed by the subgraph and serve them to users via a performant edge RESTful API.
+SGD's worker app utilizes open-source web application framework [Hono](https://hono.dev) to handle, validate and process HTTP requests sent from dashboard users.
+Leveraging Cloudflare's serverless SQL database [D1](https://www.cloudflare.com/developer-platform/d1), SGD worker backend can effectively cache the GraphQL data returned by the subgraph and serve them to users around the world via a performant edge RESTful API.

 To ensure data consistency between our caching DB and the subgraph, SGD implements a worker CRON job that automatically fetch and synchronize the latest data indexed by the subgraph with the D1 database on a daily basis.